NadiDami/CrowdHailer.github.io/_drafts/2015-05-24-cove-house-mevagissey.md

 ### Step 2.
 Optimize images
 Pixel image formats save images as an array of pixels.
 The best way to save this data is dependant on the image and for that reason it is possible to reduce the size of an image file without in any way changing the image.
 This really is as close to a no compromise win you can get.

-To do this compression I use a node tool [imagemin]().
+To do this compression I use a node tool [imagemin](https://github.com/imagemin/imagemin).
 To use this requires you to have node and npm installed[^1].

-As I am only interested in the original copies of the images and the fully optimized images I overwrite the resized images with the resized and optimized images.
+As I am only interested in the original images and the fully optimized versions I overwrite the resized images with the resized and optimized images.

 ```
-./node_modules/.bin/imagemin www/images/* www/images/
+$ ./node_modules/.bin/imagemin www/images/* www/images/
 ```

-**So what is the benifit?** Checking with page speed insights our score has again seen substantial improvment.
-Our opmtimization was worth it and google now has a new suggestion of what to tackle next
+**So what's the improvement?** Checking with page speed insights our score has again seen substantial improvement.
+Our optimization was worth it and yet again a new suggestion of what to tackle next

 | Platfom | Speed Score |
 | ------- | ----------: |